 Touch and Feel Books, Picture Books with Captions, and Lift the Flap Books

-We just got these refrigerator magnets from Melissa and Doug for Noah a few weeks ago and they are already a favorite of his.
+We just got these refrigerator magnets from Melissa and Doug for little man a few weeks ago and they are already a favorite of his.
 I love to talk about the animal names and sounds with him as he puts them on the fridge one by one.
 It’s a great play option for language development, independence (taking the magnets out of the box by himself and putting them on the fridge), and hand eye coordination.

 Swings are Great Gifts for Baby’s First Birthday They’ll Actually Use